Frequently Asked Questions

 - SIGN Glossary

-I am An individual member, can I add a guideline to the library?
+I am an individual member, can I add a guideline to the library?

-Adding guidelines in the library is a benefit specific to the organisational members of G-I-N. Therefore, if you wish for a guideline to be included you should check with the organisation lead for the development of the guideline and see if they are G-I-N member or could consider becoming a G-I-N member.
+Adding guidelines to the library is a benefit specific to the organisational members of G-I-N. Therefore, if you wish for a guideline to be included you should check with the organisation lead for the development of the guideline and see if they are G-I-N member or could consider becoming a G-I-N member.